-A string is a sequence of displayable or non displayable ASCII characters.
+A string is a sequence of displayable or nondisplayable ASCII characters.
 Strings provide a platform-independent format for information and data.
 Some of the more common applications of strings include the following:

 Certain data types also provide extended configuration options.
-As an example, you can associate physical units of measure with floating-point data, which including complex numbers, you can configure the encoding as well as range for fixed-point data.
+As an example, you can associate physical units of measure with floating-point data, which including complex numbers, you can configure the encoding as well as a range for fixed-point data.

 LabVIEW stores Boolean data as 8-bit values.
 The Boolean can be used in LabVIEW to represent a 0 or 1, a TRUE or FALSE.
-In case if the 8-bit value is zero, then Boolean value is FALSE.
+In case if the 8-bit value is zero, then the Boolean value is FALSE.
 Any nonzero value represents TRUE.
 The Common applications for Boolean data include representing digital data and serving as a front panel control that acts as a switch that has a mechanical action often used to control an execution structure such as a Case structure.
 A Boolean control is typically used as the conditional statement to exit a While Loop.
-LabVIEW, color green represents Boolean data.
+LabVIEW, the color green represents Boolean data.

 Most Express VIs accepts and/or returns the dynamic data type, that appears as a dark blue terminal.